 If your car is more than three years old, it has to take and pass an MOT test every year.
 Motorcycles, mopeds and scooters over three years old must also take the test.

-The standard MOT fee is just £50.35, and just £23.80 for motorcycles.
+The standard MOT fee is just £54.85, and just £29.65 for motorcycles (prices correct as of 09/09/14).
 If you need any work done on top, the bills can quickly add up.
 But with a little bit of effort, you may be able to reduce the cost by identifying and resolving any problems in advance.

 The MOT was introduced in 1960 by the then Ministry of Transport to check that vehicles were safe and roadworthy.
 Today, they also have to meet emission standards.
 If your car’s MOT is due, you can get it tested at any approved car-repair garage – look out for the familiar blue “three triangles” logo.

 What’s involved in an MOT?

 The mechanic will typically work through a standard checklist that includes your vehicle identification number (VIN), registration plate, lights, steering and suspension, wipers and washers, windscreen, horn, seat belts and seats, doors, mirrors, wheels and tyres, brakes, fuel system, exhaust system and emissions (and a lot more if they’re feeling picky).

 If they discover a problem with any of these things, your car will fail its MOT, and you won’t get your certificate until the problems are fixed.
 Driving without an MOT certificate is against the law.